-On the ST4000LM016 DM-SMR disk, the benchmark completes $2\times$ faster on ext4-zcj, as seen in Figure 13 (b), because the disk throughput is almost always higher than on ext4-baseline.
-With ext4-baseline, the disk enters a long period of cleaning with ultra-low throughput starting at second 2000, and recovers around second 4200 completing the benchmark with high throughput.
+On the ST4000LM016 DM-SMR disk, the benchmark completes $2\times$ faster on ext4-lazy, as seen in Figure 13 (b), because the disk throughput is almost always higher than on ext4-baseline.
+With ext4-baseline, the disk enters a long period of cleaning with ultra-low throughput starting at second 2000, and recovers around second 4200 completing the benchmark with higher throughput.

 We observe a similar phenomenon on the ST5000AS0011 DM-SMR disk, as shown in Figure 13 (c).
-Unlike with ext4-baseline that continues with a low throughput until the end of the run, with ext4-zcj the cleaning cycle eventually completes and the workload finishes running more than $2\times$ faster.
+Unlike with ext4-baseline that continues with a low throughput until the end of the run, with ext4-lazy the cleaning cycle eventually completes and the workload finishes $2 \times$ faster.

-The last DM-SMR disk in our list, WD40NMZW model found in My Passport Ultra product [54] from Western Digital, shows a different behavior from previous disks, suggesting a different STL design.
-We think it is using an S-blocks like architecture [10] with dynamic mapping which enables cheaper cleaning than the static mapping used by Seagate disks (\S 2.1).
-Unlike previous disks that clean only when idle or when the persistent cache is full, WD40NMZW seems to regularly mix cleaning with work.
+The last DM-SMR disk in our list, WD40NMZW model found in My Passport Ultra from Western Digital [57], shows a different behavior from previous disks, suggesting a different STL design.
+We think it is using an S-blocks-like architecture [9] with dynamic mapping that enables cheaper cleaning (§ 2.1).
+Unlike previous disks that clean only when idle or when the persistent cache is full, WD40NMZW seems to regularly mix cleaning with file system user work.
 Therefore, its throughput is not as high as the Seagate disks initially, but after the persistent cache becomes full, it does not suffer as sharp of a drop, and its steady-state throughput is higher.
-Nevertheless, with ext4-zcj the disk achieves $1.4\text{-}2.5\times$ increase in throughput over ext4-baseline, depending on the state of the persistent cache, and the benchmark completes $1.7\times$ faster.
+Nevertheless, with ext4-lazy the disk achieves 1.4-2.5× increase in throughput over ext4-baseline, depending on the state of the persistent cache, and the benchmark completes $1.7 \times$ faster.
 Figure 14 shows Postmark transaction throughput numbers for the runs.
-All of the disks show a significant improvement with ext4-zcj.
-An interesting observation is that, while with ext4-baseline WD40NMZW is $2\times$ faster than ST8000AS0002, with ext4-zcj the situation is reversed and ST8000AS0002 is $2\times$ faster than WD40NMZW, and fastest overall.
+All of the disks show a significant improvement with ext4-lazy.
+An interesting observation is that, while with ext4-baseline WD40NMZW is $2 \times$ faster than ST8000AS0002, with ext4-lazy the situation is reversed and ST8000AS0002 is $2 \times$ faster than WD40NMZW, and fastest overall.